flowel1/apache-beam-python/README.md

 ```python
 (final_output | 'write results' >> method_that_writes_results_to_some_file())
 ```
-Branching pipelines may also be defined: for example, adding a few more rows like
+Branching pipelines may also be defined: for example, adding a few more lines like
 ```python
 side_output = (intermediate_output | 'alternative processing' 	 >> alternative_processing_method()
 				   | 'write alternative results' >> method_that_writes_results_to_some_file())